VictorCMiraldo/victorcmiraldo.github.io/index.md

 to ensure that the implementation of the internet computer abides by its specification and that said specification does does provide the guarantees it promises.
-Our work ranges from the development of developping testing frameworks to formal models.
+Our work ranges from the development of testing frameworks to formal models.

 ## Contact